Darcyddx/Active-Vision/Documentation/Scrum/March/27_March.md

 ## What am I doing next?
 - The effect of quantization strategy (symmetric quantization vs. asymmetric quantization) on model accuracy and inference performance was studied to provide ideas for subsequent optimization.

+### Xi Ding
+## What have I done?
+- Compile what we have done for the reflection to the GitHub documentation

+## What am I doing next?
+- Continue to explore method of detecting tennis court

 ### Zhiyuan Lu